marbuntu/mlxsat/README.md

-# ns-3 Satellite Extension for Satellite Networks with ISLs
+# ns-3 Extension for Satellite Networks with ISLs

 ![](./doc/global-traffic-plot-delta.jpg)